-Silk Road Rising Opens NIGHT OVER ERZINGA World Premiere Tonight, 10/13
+Silk Road Rising Presents NIGHT OVER ERZINGA World Premiere, 10/13

 Silk Road Rising is set to present the World Premiere of Night Over Erzinga, written by Adriana Sevahn Nichols and directed by Lisa Portes.
-Night Over Erzinga runs now through November 11, 2012, in Pierce Hall at The Historic Chicago Temple Building, 77 W. Washington St, Chicago.
-Press opening is tonight, October 13 at 3:00 pm.
+Night Over Erzinga runs October 9 – November 11, 2012, in Pierce Hall at The Historic Chicago Temple Building, 77 W. Washington St, Chicago.
+Press opening is Saturday, October 13 at 3:00 pm.

 Spanning the Ottoman Empire to New York City, and three generations of an Armenian and Dominican family, Adriana Sevahn Nichols' Night Over Erzinga explores how a man can lose everything but his heart, and how a grandmother can reach through time, unearth an untold story, and bring her children "home."
 From collective tragedy to personal triumph, ancestors reunite with the living in a breathtakingly beautiful journey toward making peace with the past and reclaiming one's heritage.

 *Member of Actors' Equity Association, the union of professional actors and stage managers in the United States.

 The design team includes: Lee Keenan (Set Designer), Sarah Hughey (Lighting Designer), Elsa Hiltner (Costume Designer), Peter Storms (Sound Design), Jesse Gaffney (Prop Designer), Neal Ryan Shaw (Dramaturg), and Eva Breneman (Dialect Coach).
 The stage manager is Matt McMullen.
 Assistant Director is Azar Kazemi